Stack of corn fritters recipe photo

 • 1 tsp baking powder

-• 2 spring onions, both white and green parts, finely chopped
+• 2 spring onions, both white and light green parts, finely chopped

 • 1 tsp ground coriander seed